-7. Patient Experience Group
+7. Patient Experience Group (PEG)

-The group meet on a quarterly basis, chaired by the Chief Nurse, are the key vehicle for patient representation / participation, and the group is a formal, business/assurance group comprised mainly of Trust staff, patient representatives, dementia and learning disabilities leads and Healthwatch representatives.
-PEG is a sub-Committee of the Board's Quality & Governance Committee.
-The group is a taskforce that collaboratively work together to deliver on key patient centred based on the Trust Key Strategic Objectives (KSO), focusing on KSO1 Outstanding Patient Experience and Patient Environment and Action Team (PLACE) inspection.
+The group meet on a quarterly basis, chaired by the Chief Nurse, are the key forum for patient representation / participation.
+It is a formal assurance group comprised mainly of Trust staff, patient representatives, dementia and learning disabilities leads and Healthwatch representatives.
+PEG is a sub-Committee of the Board's Quality and Governance Committee.
+The group is a taskforce that collaboratively work together to deliver on key patient centred metrics based on the Trust Key Strategic Objectives (KSO), focusing on KSO1 Outstanding Patient Experience and Patient Led Assessment of the Care Environment (PLACE) inspection.